EMI-Group/evorl/docs/tutorial/algorithms.md

 | CMA-ES    | [`CMAESWorkflow`](#evorl.algorithms.ec.so.cmaes.CMAESWorkflow)              | Deterministic | Continuous             |

-Workflows from Multi-objective EC are derived from [`MultiObjectiveECWorkflowTemplate`](#evorl.workflows.ec_workflow.MultiObjectiveECWorkflowTemplate).
+Workflows for Multi-objective EC are derived from [`MultiObjectiveECWorkflowTemplate`](#evorl.workflows.ec_workflow.MultiObjectiveECWorkflowTemplate).
 Currently, we provide NSGA-II with [`NSGA2Workflow`](#evorl.algorithms.ec.mo.nsga2_brax.NSGA2Workflow) for brax environments.

 ## ERL Algorithms

-The ERL algorithms are defined in the subpackage `evorl.algorithms.erl`.
-Currently, we provide ERL and CEM-RL and their variants.
+The ERL algorithms are defined in the subpackage [`evorl.algorithms.erl`](#evorl.algorithms.erl).
+We provide ERL and CEM-RL and their variants.

 ## Population-based AutoRL Algorithms

-The Population-based AutoRL algorithms are defined in the subpackage `evorl.algorithms.meta`.
-Currently, we provide some general population-based training pipelines for RL hyperparameter tuning.
+The Population-based AutoRL algorithms are defined in the subpackage [`evorl.algorithms.meta`](#evorl.algorithms.meta).
+We provide some general population-based training pipelines for RL hyperparameter tuning.